Mikkomario/Utopia-Coder/Vault-Coder/README.md

 [input template](https://github.com/Mikkomario/Utopia-Scala/blob/development/Vault-Coder/input-template.json) file.

 The input .json file should contain a single object with following properties:
-- **"name" / "project": String (optional)** - Name of this project
+- **"name" / "project": String (optional)** - Name of this project or module
   - If left empty, the name will be based on the specified base package or database package
-  - If your project contains multiple modules, name the Vault-dependent module
+  - If your project is separated to a non-database and database parts, name the Vault-dependent part
 - **"author": String (optional)** - Author of this project's model structure
 - **"base_package" / "package": String (optional)** - Contains the package prefix common to all generated files (e.g. `"utopia.vault.coder"`)